nus-cs2103-AY1920S1/duke/docs/README.md

 Expected outcome:

 ```
  Got it.
-I've added this task:<br/>
+I've added this task:
    [T][✘] read books
  Now you have 1 task(s) in the list.
 ```